preston/tastyterm/README.md

 # QuickTerm: FHIR Terminology Client

-The QuickTerm is web-based frontend for FHIR terminology services, and requires an backend to be launched.
+The QuickTerm is web-based frontend for FHIR terminology services.
+When run in standalone mode it will automatically connect to the HSPC terminology service.
+When launched in SMART-on-FHIR mode, it will use an authorization service and FHIR backend of your choice.

 * **Live demonstration server: https://quickterm.healthcreek.org**
 * Source code and documentation: https://github.com/preston/quickterm